Southside Elementary School

 WWBT Channel 12

-The school division utilizes an automated telephone system to communicate with and notify parents of events or schedule changes for the school or division.
-Parents should notify the office of any telephone number changes as they occur during the school year to allow these communications to be received.
+The school division utilizes an automated telephone system to communicate with and notify parents of events or schedule changes for the school or school division.
+Parents should notify the classroom teacher AND main office of any telephone number changes as they occur during the school year to allow these communications to be received.

 Should it be necessary to close school early due to weather conditions, announcements will be made over the same stations.